OpenVPN/openvpn-gui/README.rst

 It requires that such connections be started with `--management 127.0.0.1 port [pw-file]` option in their config file.
 `pw-file` containing a password is optional, but highly recommended.
+The password should be a single line of text, preferably shorter than 128 characters of plain ascii.
 Further, if `--auth-user-pass` or any such options requiring interactive user input are present, the config file must also contain `--management-query-passwords`.